andysprague44/flask.aad/README.md

 python wsgi.py
 ```

 You can also debug the app from vscode by running the "Python:Flask" launch configuration, and navigating to <http://localhost:5000>.
+You will need to restart vscode after the conda env is created, then select the conda env as the Python Interpreter, for this to work.

 ## Deployment